waynodiablo/Oystercard/bookmark_manager/15_tagging_links.md

 ## Learning Objectives covered

-* Create a many-to-many relationship between models
+* Understand a many-to-many relationship between models
 * Use incoming params to persist models to a database
 * Extract configuration to its own file
 * Create a bookmark manager that interacts with a database

 ## To complete this challenge, you will need to

+- [ ] Discuss why using a many-to-many relationship between Tags and Links is appropriate over one-to-many.
 - [ ] Create a failing feature test for adding a single tag to a Link with Capybara
 - [ ] Amend the new link form to allow for adding a tag.
 - [ ] Create a many-to-many relation to tags: